Tuesday, June 10, 2008

 There is a pastry case and a selection of other drinks, including a favorite of mine, Izzes.
 They also serve a nice variety of teas and the one Andy served me had a lovely floral smell and light taste.
 I do want to learn more about teas too, so I'll have to give some of them a try.

-Oh, In New Zealand chocolate fish apparently are little treats given as thank yous, kudos, rewards, etc.
+Oh, In New Zealand chocolate fish apparently are little treats given as thank yous, kudos, rewards, etc. The little fish sold here are made over at Ginger Elizabeth's.

 As an aside, I went to New Zealand as a child and highly recommend the ice cream.
 It was so good!
 And I told Andy every time I enter his shop I think of Rotarura, their version of Yellowstone.
 I just love the name, Ro ta ru ra.
 LOL